 6. Google records every search term that you’ve ever typed into their search boxes.
-They even keep a log of every ad that you have clicked on various websites, every YouTube video you’ve watched and, if you are a Google Now user, you can also see a log of all your audio search queries.
+They even keep a log of every Google ad that you have clicked on various websites, every YouTube video you’ve watched and, if you are a Google Now user, you can also see a log of all your audio search queries.
 OK Google.

 7. You need to login to your Gmail account at least once every 9 months else Google may terminate your account according to their program policies.
 This can be an issue if you have multiple Gmail accounts so as a workaround, you can setup your main Gmail account as the trusted content for your secondary accounts.
 Thus Google will keep sending you reminders every few months to login to your other accounts.
 Not available for Google Apps.

 8. Worried that someone else is using your Google account.
 Go to the activity report to see a log of every device that has recently been used to log into your Google account.
 You also get to know the I.P.
 Address and their approximate geographic location.
 Unfortunately, you can’t remotely log out of a Google session.

 10. This is a complete list of web apps, browser extensions, Google Scripts and mobile apps that have any read or write access to your Google data.
 If the permission level says “access to basic account info”, it basically means that you have used your Google account to sign-in to that app.

 10. This is important URL for Google Apps users.
 If your Google Account ever gets hacked, use this secret link to reset your admin password.
 You’ll be asked to verify your domain name by creating a CNAME record in your DNS.